wangyu9/steklov-code/README.md

  6.02432555]
 ```

-Email wangyu9@mit.edu for any questions with the code.
+Email wangyu9@mit.edu for any question with the code.